ndsurgenor/east-street/README.md

 ![Admin](static/images/readme/features-admin.png)

+- An admin area accessible via the [following link](https://east-street-bc0671035c95.herokuapp.com/admin) which is only accessible by typing the address i.e. not direct link is provided to users of the site
+- Username and password details must be entered to gain access and will only admit those designated as administrators
+- A link named 'Bookings' provided in the lefthand menu allowing the admin to view all entries on the database

 #### Sign Up/In/Out Forms
-> &bull; A sign-up form requiring username, email and password details
+> &bull; A sign-up form requiring username and password details
-&bull; A sign-in form requiring username, email and password details
+&bull; A sign-in form requiring username and password details
-&bull; A sign-out form requiring username, email and password details
+&bull; A sign-out form requiring the user to confirm that they wish to sign out

 ![Sign](static/images/readme/features-sign.png)

+- Sign-in form linked directly to 'Bookings' link to display if user is not already logged in
+- Text and link on sign-in form enables sign up if user is not already registered
+- Sign-in form requires username and password in order to access booking area
+- Sign-up form requires confirmation of password in case user types incorrectly in the first instance
+- Text and link on sign-up form enables sign in if user is already registered
+- Sign-out form linked directly to 'Logout' link and brand link in bookings section
+- 'Sign Out' button returns the user to the home page with confirmation alert if sucessful
+- 'Cancel' button keeps the user signed in and returns them to the 'New Booking' page

 #### Booking Form
 > &bull; A booking form with date, time, and group size fields which saves those details to the database